 Book it in advance, get yourself a good deal, don’t eat too much at lunch – and save room for the soufflé.

-If this was helpful to you consider sharing it using the buttons below.
-What’re your thoughts on Speciality Dining?
-Do you have a favourite onboard restaurant?
-Or perhaps you stick to the MDR and buffet?
+If this was interesting to you consider sharing it using the buttons below.
+Have you sailed on What’s your favourite Specialty Restaurant?
+Do you prefer the Main Dining Room?
 Got a question I haven’t answered here?
-Feel free to leave a comment, or contact me on twitter at @CruisingWithTom
+Feel free to leave a comment, or contact me on twitter at @CruisingWithTom or Instagram at @TomLovesCruising